binbashar/le-ref-architecture-doc/docs/concepts/why-leverage.md

     The `Leverage CLI` allows to build repeatable and immutable infrastructure.
 So your cloud development, staging and production environments will consistently be the same.

-## Why Leverage for DevOps Engineers, Cloud Architects and Software Engineers?
+### Leverage for DevOps Engineers, Cloud Architects and Software Engineers

 ??? question "**Provisioning infrastructure as code (Iac)**"
     Instead of manually provisioning infrastructure, the real benefits of cloud adoption come from orchestrating